-ROLES AND RESPONSIBILITIES PI SRP FS Pre-Proposal Activities Disseminate information about and promote funding Х opportunities from external funding sponsors Contact SRP regarding intent to apply for external funding Х Consult with prospective applicants about potential project Х ideas and funding sources Coordinate with Corporate/Foundation Relations and Х Constituent Engagement related to requests to private foundations and corporations Review sponsor program guidelines and solicitations (primary X Х party responsible for this is the PI) Where multiple applicants seek funds from the same source, Х ensure on-campus review to prevent conflicts among competing proposals Maintain online sponsor agency user accounts for PC- Х affiliated individuals Proposal Development Activities Prepare the draft technical proposal, budget, and related X materials When requested, review draft grant proposals and provide Х substantive editorial guidance Assist PI(s) where appropriate with organizing and/or Х convening meetings with relevant project partners on and off-campus Discuss any cost sharing/matching funds with Department X Chair, School Dean, or other relevant party Discuss leave time and course release issues with X Department Chair, School Dean Assist with external grant submission procedures X Act as a resource for budget preparation (i.e., salary figures, Х Х fringe benefit rates, indirect cost rates, appropriate categorization of budget items, etc.)
+ROLES AND RESPONSIBILITIES PI SPaRC FS Pre-Proposal Activities Disseminate information about and promote funding Х opportunities from external funding sponsors Contact SPaRC regarding intent to apply for external funding Х Consult with prospective applicants about potential project Х ideas and funding sources Coordinate with Corporate/Foundation Relations and Х Constituent Engagement related to requests to private foundations and corporations Review sponsor program guidelines and solicitations (primary Х Х party responsible for this is the PI) Where multiple applicants seek funds from the same source, Х ensure on-campus review to prevent conflicts among competing proposals Maintain online sponsor agency user accounts for PC- Х affiliated individuals Proposal Development Activities Prepare the draft technical proposal, budget, and related X materials When requested, review draft grant proposals and provide Х substantive editorial guidance Assist PI(s) where appropriate with organizing and/or Х convening meetings with relevant project partners on and off-campus Discuss any cost sharing/matching funds with Department Х Chair, School Dean, or other relevant party Discuss leave time and course release issues with Х Department Chair, School Dean Assist with external grant submission procedures Х Act as a resource for budget preparation (i.e., salary figures, Х Х fringe benefit rates, indirect cost rates, appropriate categorization of budget items, etc.)

-ROLES AND RESPONSIBILITIES PI SRP FS Provide institutional certification letters where specified by Х sponsor agency (for e.g., NSF RUI and MRI programs) When Providence College will be a subrecipient on a Х X proposal, complete the requested subaward paperwork for the lead institution Complete and sign the college's Proposal Routing Form; Х obtain the signature of other Providence co-investigators (when applicable), Department chair, and Dean Review completed/signed Proposal Routing Form, draft Х proposal, and other applicable forms; obtain the two institutional administrative signatures Review and approve proposed budget Х Х Submit proposal to sponsor/funding agency on behalf of X Providence College.
-Identify and secure required regulatory approvals (i.e., use of X human subjects, animals, biosafety, and radiation safety.)
+ROLES AND RESPONSIBILITIES PI SPaRC FS Provide institutional certification letters where specified by Х sponsor agency (for e.g., NSF RUI and MRI programs) When Providence College will be a subrecipient on a Х Х proposal, complete the requested subaward paperwork for the lead institution Agree to the PI certifications when prompted to do so by the X Cayuse Grantsmanagement System Enter proposals into Cayuse Grantsmanagement System, and Х initiate Department/Dean/Finance Approvals through Cayuse Review and approve proposed budget Х Х Submit proposal to sponsor/funding agency on behalf of Х Providence College.
+Identify and secure required regulatory approvals (i.e., use of Х human subjects, animals, biosafety, and radiation safety.)
 This is required prior to the commencement of your research.
-Grant Management/Administration Activities Negotiate award terms and conditions with Sponsor (PI Х Х focuses on scientific components of negotiation and SRP handles administrative) Inform Financial Services of Notice of Award and provide Х supporting documentation for award set-up Review terms and conditions of the award, including Х Х Х allowable expenses.
-Establish and maintain externally sponsored grant funds in Х the financial accounting system (Banner) Notify PI and appropriate parties of grant fund creation and Х any specific financial guidelines associated with the award Conduct the research/program within the scope and Х objectives of the proposal Oversee grant budget management Х Initiate hiring/assignment of personnel working on the Х sponsored research/program Ensure allowability of expenses (primary party responsible is Х X the PI)
+Grant Management/Administration Activities Negotiate award terms and conditions with Sponsor (PI X Х focuses on scientific components of negotiation and SPaRC handles administrative) Inform Financial Services of Notice of Award and provide Х supporting documentation for award set-up Review terms and conditions of the award, including X Х X allowable expenses.
+Develop an Internal Notice of Award summarizing grant Х requirements and information Participate in a Grant Orientation Meeting when requested X by SPaRC Establish and maintain externally sponsored grant funds in X the financial accounting system (Banner) Notify PI and appropriate parties of grant fund creation and X any specific financial guidelines associated with the award Conduct the research/program within the scope and X objectives of the proposal Oversee grant budget management Х Initiate hiring/assignment of personnel working on the Х sponsored research/program Ensure allowability of expenses (primary party responsible is Х Х the PI)